 B2B professionals are constantly investing in the introduction and improvement of eCommerce channels in order to boost client demand and remain competitive within their market.

 Because buyers are shifting, this is wonderful news for B2B sellers.
 Millennials, a generation that grew up with digital, now account for over 73 percent of the B2B buying process.
-These new purchasers have higher expectations than their baby boomer and Generation X predecessors in terms of convenience and relevance.
+These new purchasers have higher expectations than their baby boomers and Generation X predecessors in terms of convenience and relevance.
 This tendency is expected to continue through 2021 and beyond.

 Advantages of Using a B2B Ecommerce Platform